Colorado Buffaloes beat Oregon State 37-34 in overtime - WHIZ News

 THE TAKEAWAY

-Oregon State: On an unseasonably warm day in the Rocky Mountains when the 73-degree temperature at kickoff was warmer than any of the Buffs’ four games in October, the Beavers started out cold and trailed most of the night in their second consecutive loss.
+Oregon State: On an unseasonably warm day in the Rocky Mountains when it was 73 degrees at kickoff, the Beavers started out cold and trailed most of the night in their second consecutive loss.

 Colorado: The Buffs had a season-best 144 yards of offense in the first quarter but in the second quarter they had 50 yards of offense with 40 yards of penalties.
 They were flagged three times in five plays after reaching the Oregon State 15 with 1:33 remaining.
 But they were resilient and powered their way to a win after blowing 10-0 and 20-10 leads.